 In short, your CV does not give the reader the whole picture of who you are.
-LinkedIn can bridge this gap, and takes a more dynamic approach to representing your experiences, your skills, your objectives, what you know, what you’re interested in within a professional context.
+LinkedIn can bridge this gap, as it takes a more dynamic approach to representing your experience, your skills, your objectives, what you know, what you’re interested in within a professional context.

-This is also the reason why when candidates feel they want to elaborate they add so many things to their CV and this is not what you want to do.
-This is one of the most common mistakes people make in their CV.
+This is also the reason why, when candidates feel they want to elaborate, they add so many things to their CV and this is not what you want to do.
+In fact, this is one of the most common mistakes people make in their CV."

-As a job seeker, this is a proactive way to attract people to your profile and invite opportunities, so this is what you aim for.
+If you are a job seeker, this is a proactive way to attract people to your profile and invite opportunities, so this is what you aim for.

 LinkedIn has always been an innovative company ever since its conception.
 New features have been added and improved to help professionals like us use the platform to its fullest.
 Features that are not only helpful for marketers but job seekers as well.
 Come to think of it, isn’t job searching just marketing as well?

 Whether it's using the Linkedin generated 3d barcode or using cover stories to create a short video intro about your job search, there are tons of features to exploit to get yourself noticed by top employers in NZ.
-There's a ton of information about this online, and if you're interested in further learning, this article from Forbes is a good place to start.
+There's a ton of information about this online.

-In most cases you want this to work in your favour, as recruiters are on LinkedIn.
-On the flip side, you also want to be cautious of this, as if you make a rude comment online, this can affect your job search negatively.
+You definitely want this to work in your favour, as all recruiters are on LinkedIn.
+On the flip side, you also want to be cautious of this, as if you make an inappropriate online comment, this can obviously affect your job search really negatively.

-It is important to note that your goal as a job seeker is to optimise your efforts to boost your chances of getting heard, whether it be writing a great CV, networking with Kiwi’s or creating an outstanding LinkedIn profile.
+It is important to note that your goal as a job seeker is to boost your chances of getting heard, whether it be writing a great CV, networking with Kiwis or creating an outstanding LinkedIn profile.
 You need to implement a strong job search strategy to be successful.

-Don’t have one yet?
-Our Job Search professionals will work with you on maximizing your potential by providing you with a bespoke job search strategy that will help you navigate the New Zealand Job market.
-Click here to learn more about our services.
+Our Job Search professionals will work with you on maximizing your potential by providing you with a bespoke job search service that will help you navigate the New Zealand job market.

 Anna was worth her weight in gold---she was fantastic at helping me format my CV and search for jobs that suited my skill set.
 In the end, I got a great job in a great city.
 Carsten and his team were very thorough and helpful when it came time to apply for and get our visas.
 They are now helping us with our resident visas, and I'm certain that the process will be the same.
 I'd recommend them highly.